 Like all restoration projects, The Edison George Town has had its fair share of challenges.
 For instance, the limitations of storage in the back of the house and also the inability to install a passenger lift.
 The building structure and furnishings are carefully planned in order to fulfill the hospitality concept and comply with the stringent rules and regulations of a heritage built.

-The design team believes that good design doesn't necessarily stem from expensive furnishings and lavish material choices.
+The design team believes that a good design doesn't necessarily stem from expensive furnishings and lavish material choices.
 It is how each element is combined to create a complete and immersing experience for the people in the space.
 Meticulous precedent studies of each space materialize to significant additions to the already magnified mansion.
-Mostly enthused by tradition, the aesthetics are enhanced with fine details and rich splashes of colours (porcelain blue and rich jade green panels decorating the walls) and textures from velvet chairs, silk rugs and textured walls to note a few.
+Mostly enthused by tradition, the aesthetics are enhanced with fine details and rich splashes of colours - porcelain blue and rich jade green panels decorating the walls - and textures from velvet chairs, silk rugs and textured walls to note a few.

 Like any hospitality programs, practicality needs to be equivalent to the value of aesthetics.
 The Edison benefited from the way the existing building functioned.
 Everything is kept within reach with easy access and traffic navigability throughout the premise.